sunfounder/3in1-kit/README.md

 - iot_current_limiting_gate file, remove the link to the component introduction under the circuit diagram
 - 7_avoid2 file, change the serial number at the bottom.
 - Wikipedia link in the introduction to replacement potentiometers
+- Full text (Learning Project), replaced by (Basic Project)
+- Add two more course links to the example in component_thermistor.rst

 2023-09-11:
 - Add the links of components